fltt/make4java/README.md

-Also, when defining components including other components' JAR archives or native libraries, care must be taken in ensuring that when writing the "Components' build.mk files" part of the `Makefile.in`, `build.mk`s of the included components are included before the including components' `build.mk`s.
+Also, when defining components including other components' JAR archives or native libraries, care must be taken in ensuring that when writing the "Components' build.mk files" part of the `Makefile.in`, `build.mk`s of the included components are included in the `Makefile.in` before the including components' `build.mk`s.
 If `make` fails with error "*** Missing included component(s): foo.
 Stop.", then you have misspelled `foo`'s name, forgot to include `foo`'s `build.mk` in your `Makefile.in` or included it *after* a component that